Kumaravinash9/GrofersAssign/README.md

 consumed in a lot of ways like We can call this API after the user has placed an Order.

-In the App, I added RandomTicket button in the Home Screen.
+Inside the App, I added RandomTicket button in the Home Screen.
 Whenever a user tap a RandomTicket button, I simply filtered all the occured luckydraw event and also filtered those event of which user have already a ticket and also filter those event in which user has already particiated.
 After filtering  the events, i simply chose random event from the remainig events  and provide it to the user.
 In this way, I provided a random ticket to the user.
 Logic code is available in `Routes/LuckyDraw/luckyDraw.js`.

 * Design an API which shows the next Lucky Draw Event timing & the corresponding reward.
 For example - Lucky Draw can run everyday at 8AM.